sunni426/P2P-chat/README.md

 1. clone this repository
 2. Go into the p2p-chat folder from terminal: cd p2p-chat

-# Fist, start up the discover server by running the following commands:
+# Fist: start up the discover server by running the following commands:
   1. uvicorn discover_api:app --reload

-# Create first user 'Sam' by running the following command
+# Second: create first user 'Sam' by running the following command
 ## Open a new terminal
 ## Commands
 1. python3 Receiver.py